adamringhede/WebMF/README.md

 	– Broadcast data in current match.
 	– Send data to a single player in your match.
 	– The reciever of data will know who it came from.
-	– Send data as any type of javascript object, even executable functions.
+	– Send data as any type of javascript object.
 	– Be notified when another player joins the match, leaves and gets disconnected.
 	– Create custom events and listeners for the match.
 	– Be assigned a unique id on connection, so you can use any nickname you want.
 	– No polling for events or messages.
 	– All messaging is reliable by default and asynchronous.
 	– Close matches (so no new players can join), and open matches.
 Matches are open by default.
 	– Have the option to create a turnbased match
 		- Be notified when the turn changes